Mitek-Systems/MiSnap-Android/documentation/customization_guide.md

 # Flow Screens
 The MiSnap SDK `Workflow` module defines `Fragments` or screens that can be used out of the box to invoke the various session flows, many visual aspects and behaviors can be customized in these screens through the `MiSnapSettings`.

+> NOTE: For the best integration experience, ensure the SDK is displayed without additional UI elements that could interfere with its intended functionality.
+Maintaining a **full-screen layout** allows users to interact seamlessly with all features while maximizing accessibility and usability.

 ## Tutorial/Help Screen
 ### Displaying Custom Instructions